rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

 - Wrong: `"(mwt>=200) & (nrb<=7)"` [no whitespace before and after operators for comparison]

-As mentioned in the beginning of this section, filtering consists of two steps:
+As mentioned at the beginning of this section, filtering consists of two steps:

 1. Creating an ID file of molecule names
 2. Selecting molecules from MOL2 files using the ID file from step 1